ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

     If a router has no external IP address (classic) or hostname (VPC), see [4.3 clusters: Router for Ingress controller does not deploy](/docs/openshift?topic=openshift-cs_troubleshoot_debug_ingress#cs_subnet_limit_43).
     {: note}

+2. If you use Calico pre-DNAT network policies, VPC access control lists (ACLs), or another custom firewall to block incoming traffic to router or Ingress services, you must allow inbound access from the OpenShift control plane to the IP addresses of your router services so that the OpenShift control plane can check the health of your routers.
+For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/containers?topic=containers-policy_tutorial#lesson3) to allow inbound access to your routers from [the ports and IP addresses in step 2 of this section](/docs/openshift?topic=openshift-firewall#firewall_outbound).

-2. Check the health of your router by pinging its IP address (classic) or hostname (VPC).
+3. Check the health of your router by pinging its IP address (classic) or hostname (VPC).
   * Single-zone clusters:
     ```
     ping <router_svc_IP_or_hostname>
     ```
     {: pre}
-    * If the CLI returns a timeout and you have a custom firewall that is protecting your worker nodes, make sure that you allow ICMP in your firewall.
+    * If the CLI returns a timeout and you use a custom firewall to protect your worker nodes, make sure that you allow ICMP in your firewall.
     * If you don't have a firewall or your firewall does not block the pings and the pings still timeout, [check the status of your router pods](#errors-43).
   * Multizone clusters: Router services in multizone clusters are created with a `/healthz` path so that you can check the health of each service IP address.
 The following HTTP cURL command uses the `/healthz` path, which is configured to return the `ok` status for a healthy IP.
     ```